KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-**Divine Betrayal or Fall**
+**Divine Betrayal or Inversion**
 Marks the initiation of the inverse arc —
-entropic forces rising into embodiment without coherence.
+entropic forces acclivating into embodiment without coherence.
 Often framed as prideful overreach or cosmic rebellion.

 **Examples:**
-- Lucifer’s fall from heaven
+- Lucifer’s declivity from heaven
 - The Nephilim in Genesis
 - Prometheus defying the gods to give fire to humanity